tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 The distribution of peers (VNs vs BNs) that a single CN keeps communication channels open with can change depending on the type of node.
 A CN that is also a BN should maintain more peer connections with other BNs, but should also have some connections with other VNs.

-Having some connections with VNs are important as BNs have derived node ids and not registered node ids such as VNs, making it possible for the CN to be separated from the main network and become victim to an [Eclipse attack](https://www.radixdlt.com/post/what-is-an-eclipse-attack).
+Having some connections with VNs are important as BNs have derived node IDs and not registered node IDs such as VNs, making it possible for the CN to be separated from the main network and become victim to an [Eclipse attack](https://www.radixdlt.com/post/what-is-an-eclipse-attack).
 Having some connections with VNs will make it more difficult to separate the CN from the network and will ensure successful propagation of transactions and completed blocks from that CN.

 A CN that is also a VN should maintain more peer connections with other VNs, but also have some connections with BNs.